The BSocSc is a three-year course. Students take three subjects in first year, two subjects in second and third year.

 While the final responsibility for decisions about placement locations lies with course staff, the process of decision-making is one of discussion and negotiation between staff and students, in which the tutorial relationship plays an important role.
 Students are encouraged and expected to be increasingly ‘proactive’ regarding this process as they move through the programme, and in the case of full-time students the final placement can where possible and appropriate, be designed to reflect employment plans and preferences.

 A series of preparatory seminars are held before the placements, and students (unless they are going abroad) make a preliminary visit to their placement agency to clarify expectations, responsibilities, roles and relationships.
 For students going abroad there is three-way contact between departmental staff, the student and the placement supervisor or contact person in a partner institution.

 A key dimension of professional competence assessment are the ‘three-way meetings’ in the placement setting between a member of the programme staff, the student and supervisor, one towards the beginning and one towards the end of the placement, which focus specifically on student learning and assessment.
 There may be more than two meetings if the need arises.

 Placement supervisors are experienced community or youth workers and the normal requirement is that they hold a professional qualification.
 The Department of Applied Social Studies has recently received approval for an NUI Certificate in Professional Supervision in the Social Professions and is endeavouring to ensure that the programme can be made available to as many supervisors as possible.
-It is being delivered form January 2012 – December 2012.

 The fieldwork practice placement guidelines as produced by the Department in the placement handbook provide supervisors and students with detailed information on what the Department expects from the placement arrangements and all other dimensions involved.